 improves shadow areas.
 The desired exposure to get the correct look to

-normal maximum flash sync shutter speed is 1/250 and varies down to
+normal maximum flash sync shutter speed is 1/160 second but the camera

-can be tricked into using any shutter speed.
-I find the true maximum
+can be tricked into using any shutter speed and I find the true maximum

-flash sync speed is 1/400 second.
-To use an even faster shutter
+flash sync speed is 1/320 second.
+To use a faster shutter speed

 then a flash capable of high speed sync is needed.
 More on the flash page